ahs95/Simple-blog-site-/README.md

-It is a blog site where user can create,delete,update posts about education, tech, travel and so on.
+It's a blog site where user can create,delete,update posts about education, tech, travel and so on.